 Patios are nice, but having a roof over them is even better!
 Patio covers and pergolas turn your outdoor living space into an all-weather refuge, allowing you to enjoy the area at any time, rain or shine!
 The conditions in our area here in Central Texas, especially with the summer sun, are extreme, so having a shaded and rain-proof section adds a whole extra dimension to your outdoor entertainment.

 Patio covers and pergolas come in all types and sizes, depending on the size and layout of your space.
-They can be free standing or attached the home or building.
+They can be free standing or attached to the home or building.
 They can function like an extension to the roof on a home, or simply attach to a wall.
 They can also be a fully shingled roof, or incorporate outdoor roof materials like transparent plastic panels or metal roofing.
 If full sun or rain protection is not needed or wanted, a patio cover or pergola top can be a simple slat panel too.
 Totally separated pergolas can be a beautiful accent to an outdoor space or pool area as well.
 The design possibilities are limitless!

 Patio covers and pergolas can be made from wood, metal framing, plastic composites, or combinations of the materials.
 Like a deck, the aesthetics and maintenance considerations will usually determine how you want to build them.